ctb/titus-blog/src/2015-3hr-remote-workshops.rst

 materials, lots of TAs.

 You can watch `the YouTube video here
-<https://youtu.be/eIrZjVH0Zcg?t=28m5s>`__ to see for yourself,
+<https://youtu.be/eIrZjVH0Zcg?t=28m5s>`__ to see for yourself, but
-but from sitting in the room in Davis, things seemed to go pretty well.
+from sitting in the room in Davis, things seemed to go pretty well.
 People in the room got a taste of d3.js, and worked through the multi-step process of building a Web page, styling it, adding JavaScript, and then adding a d3.js viz.
+(The YouTube video is time-stamped - thanks, Jessica! - but unfortunately truncated at ~2.5 hours.)

 A few comments and thoughts on why it went well.